Hello, My name is Cyrus Schenck and I run a ski company. People say I have the best job in the world — but let me set

 Winning I.S.P.O. got us picked up by the New York Times, then Hemisphere’s Magazine (United Airlines’ in-flight magazine) and a host of other publications ranging from Ski Journal to Entreprenuar to Men's Journal to Aspen Magazine.

 Today, now that we’re more established, I’ve tweaked our operations a bit, but the same dogged undercurrent is still here.
 We’re constantly on the lookout for clever ways to hack growth or a unique ways to spread the work (like making a pair of Tesla skis for Elon Musk).
 We test things as fast as possible and shut them down if they're not working in order to re-focus on a new idea.
 Every other company that sells through shops make changes every season once they see how sales did.
 We can check in on sales day by day, and make adjustments on the fly.
 This allows us to literally work years faster of the competition.

 On a day to day, my job is to just keep my ears open for crazy ideas and test them out to see what works.

 I have the best job in the world because I made it the best job in the world.

 Do you want to work in the ski industry?
 I feel I have this conversation with someone new every day.
 If you really want to get into it, then read this blog So, you want to get into the ski industry? first.
-It’s unfiltered and unedited, so put your big girl pants on.
+It’s unfiltered and unedited, so put your big person pants on.